 III.
-Setting Aside of Purchase Contracts
+Setting Aside of a Purchase Contract

 2039.
 Unilateral withdrawal from a purchase contract shall not be permitted even if the other party does not perform his or her obligations.

 2040.
 As an exception, a purchase contract may be set aside pursuant to the claim of one party: